Why climate trolls have failed to stop Greta Thunberg

 "Kevin Rudd, give it a rest.
 There's anger out there — but there's anger at this kind of activism as well.

-"I can't believe (Mr Rudd) would go and say that.
+"I can't believe [Rudd] would go and say that.
 Actually, I can believe it — it's Kevin Rudd."

-Many critics, like Knowles, have attempted to use Ms Thunberg's mental health against her.
-Her response has been to both acknowledge and appear completely removed from the criticism she receives.
+Many critics, like Knowles, have attempted to use Thunberg's mental health against her.
+Her response has been to acknowledge and appear completely removed from the criticism she receives.

 Take, for example, her response to US President Donald Trump launching a sarcastic public attack on her.

-After her speech, Mr Trump tweeted that Ms Thunberg seemed like a "very happy young girl looking forward to a bright and wonderful future".
+Trump tweeted that Thunberg seemed like a "very happy young girl looking forward to a bright and wonderful future".

-In a cheeky response, Ms Thunberg changed her Twitter bio to read "a very happy young girl looking forward to a bright and wonderful future".
+In a cheeky response, Thunberg changed her Twitter bio to read "a very happy young girl looking forward to a bright and wonderful future".

 It had previously read "16-year-old climate activist with Asperger's".

-Ms Thunberg also avoids falling into the trap of recommending specific policies to combat climate change.
+Thunberg also avoids falling into the trap of recommending specific policies to combat climate change.
 Rather, the self-described "uneducated teenager" sticks to illustrating the problem at hand and encouraging people to pay attention to scientists rather than her own words or opinions.

 She included a short letter that read: "I am submitting this report as my testimony because I don't want you to listen to me.
 I want you to listen to the scientists.
 And I want you to unite behind the science.
 And then I want you to take action."